solo-io/workshops/gloo-edge/README.md

-In this step, you are going to use rate limiting to protect or monetize your services.
+In this step, you are going to use rate-limiting to protect or monetize your services.

 In our example with `httpbin` we want to achieve the following rate limit configuration:
 * Users of organizations with the `enterprise` subscription have a rate limit of 8 requests per second